kponichtera/remla-stackoverflow-tagger/terraform/README.md

 ### Authenticating with Google Cloud

-The credentials are stored in dedicated Docker container and mounted whenever commands are executed in the new one.
+The credentials are stored in a dedicated Docker container and mounted whenever commands are executed in the new one.
 To authenticate, execute the following command and follow the instructions:

 ```shell